 The State of Qatar is keen on reviving Qatari heritage and traditional crafts such as Arabic Calligraphy, pottery making, gypsum carving, Al Sadu weaving, Al Khous Weaving, and embroidery.

-Additionally, the Souq is home to Souq Waqif Art Center that nurtures developing talents in fine arts as well as Al Jasra Cultural Social Club under the supervision of the Ministry of Culture and Sports.
+Additionally, the Souq is home to Souq Waqif Art Center that nurtures developing talents in fine arts as well as Al Jasra Cultural Social Club under the supervision of the Ministry of Culture.

 Become a Member at Qatar Museums and receive your membership card which will allow you to gain access to all Qatar Museums and exhibitions as well as getting special discounts from the museum partners as well as gift shops, and the IN-Q Gift Shop.